This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 - Smoker grill combo setup for maximum versatility

-- It weighs 125 pounds.
-The oversize steel wheels help a lot, but it doesn’t change the fact that this thing weighs a lot!
+- The oversized steel wheels help a lot, but it doesn’t change the fact that this thing weighs a lot!

 The Dyna-Glo Wide Body Vertical Offset Charcoal Smoker comes in as the second vertical smoker to make this list of the best offset smokers under $1000.